 Establish the pressure rating of the system and the location of the valve.
 The system’s average operating temperature should be understood.

 By examining the connection type, you may determine whether the valve can be attached to the pipe.
 L-Port valves could only shut off the flow-through completely or direct it in a 90-degree direction.
-T-Port valves can control the flow in any way you like, but they can’t completely stop it.
+T-Port valves can control the flow however you like, but they can’t completely stop it.
 A valve with flanges or unions on each port makes servicing much simpler.

 A valve is likely to wear out or become blocked at some point.
-The valve body may remove via unions or bolted flanges for maintenance or replacement.
-Without the capacity to accomplish this, the pipe would need to be cut on at least two of the valve’s three sides.
+The valve body may be removed via unions or bolted flanges for maintenance or replacement.
+Without the capacity to accomplish this, the pipe must be cut on at least two of the valve’s three sides.
 However, this will cause your plastic pipe system to be offline.

 Working Pressure of Three-Way Ball Valve: